Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 **Transparency requires stateful verification.** The fundamental goal of any transparency system is to ensure that data shown to one participant is equally visible to any other participant.
-This generally involves the use of a "transparency log" that publishes data, and may or may not have additional structure to support efficient searches for specific data.
-Transparency Logs must be verified to be linear, in terms of being append-only, and internally-consistent with respect to any rules that the log may have about its content or structure.
+This generally involves the use of a "transparency log" that publishes data, which may or may not have additional structure to support efficient searches for specific data.
+Transparency Logs must be verified to be linear, in terms of being append-only, and internally-consistent with respect to any rules that the log has about its content or structure.
 Without relying on a third-party to verify these properties, which may collude with the Transparency Log, end-users must retain state to verify these properties themselves.
 In addition to ensuring that the